 Advanced IRB Approach.
 RWAs are calculated by multiplying EAD by the counterparty's risk weight.
-Under the Advanced IRB approach, risk weights are a function of the counterparty's Probability of Default (PD), Loss Given Default (LGD) and the maturity of the trade or portfolio of trades, where:
+In accordance with the Advanced IRB approach, risk-weights are a function of the counterparty's Probability of Default (PD), Loss Given Default (LGD) and the maturity of the trade or portfolio of trades, where:

 • PD is an estimate of the probability that an obligor will default over a one-year horizon.
 For the majority of Wholesale exposures, the PD is assigned using an approach where quantitative factors are combined with a qualitative assessment to determine internal credit rating grades.
-For each internal credit rating grade, over 5 years of historical empirical data is used to calculate a long run average annual PD which is assigned to each counterparty.
+For each internal credit rating grade, over 5 years of historical empirical data is used to calculate a long run average annual PD which is assigned to each counterparty with that credit rating grade.

 Internal credit rating grades each have external public rating agency equivalents.
-The scale that is employed for internal credit ratings corresponds to those used by the major rating agencies and internal credit ratings, while arrived at independently of public ratings, are assigned using definitions of each internal credit rating grade that are consistent with the definitions used by the major rating agencies for their equivalent credit rating grades.
+The scale that is employed for internal credit ratings corresponds to that used by the major rating agencies and the internal credit ratings, while arrived at independently of public ratings, are assigned using definitions of each rating grade that are consistent with the definitions used by the major rating agencies for their equivalent credit rating grades.
 As a result, default data published by the major rating agencies for obligors with public ratings can be mapped to counterparties with equivalent internal credit ratings for quantification and validation of risk parameters.

 - LGD is an estimate of the economic loss rate if a default occurs during economic downturn conditions.
-For Wholesale exposures, the LGD is determined using recognised vendor models, but exposure-specific estimates of LGD are employed where the recovery prospects of an exposure are more accurately captured by an analysis incorporating information about the specific collateral, structure or type of client. - The definition of maturity depends on the nature of the exposure.
-For OTC derivatives, maturity is an average time measure weighted by credit exposure (based on EE and EEPE).
+For Wholesale exposures, the LGD is determined using recognised vendor models, taking into account the existence of security where applicable. - The definition of maturity depends on the nature of the exposure.
+For OTC, cleared and listed derivatives, maturity is an average time measure weighted by credit exposure (based on EE and EEPE).
 For securities financing transactions, maturity represents the notional weighted average number of days to maturity.
 Maturity is floored at one year and capped at five years except where the rules allow a maturity of less than one year to be used as long as certain criteria are met.
 For other products, the maturity is based on the contractual maturity.

-The following four tables represent a summary of GSGUK's, GSI's and GSIB's credit exposure by IRB exposure class, industry type, residual maturity and geography as at December 31, 2014.
+The following four tables represent a summary of GSGUK's, GSI's and GSIB's credit exposure by IRB exposure class, industry type, residual maturity and geography as at December 31, 2015.

-Table 8: IRB Approach Exposure Class
+Table 7: IRB Approach Exposure Class

-\$ in millions As of December 2014
+\$ in millions As of December 2015

 EAD RWA

-Central Governments and Central Banks \$ 18,857 \$ 6,647
+Central Governments and Central Banks \$ 20,037 \$ 4,438

-Credit Institutions and Investment Firms 53,870 35,363
+Credit Institutions and Investment Firms 58,147 36,329

-Corporates 70,443 44,696
+Corporates 59,879 37,418

-Securitisation 131 119
+Securitisation 65 49

-Equity 695 2,480
+Equity 409 1,515

-Non-credit obligation assets 82 82
+Non-credit obligation assets 74 74

-GSGUK Total Credit Risk 144,078 89,387
+GSGUK Total Credit Risk \$ 138,611 \$ 79,823

-Central Governments and Central Banks 18,806 6,639
+Central Governments and Central Banks 19,872 4,426

-Credit Institutions and Investment Firms 53,358 35,088
+Credit Institutions and Investment Firms 57,416 35,971

-Corporates 67,897 42,374
+Corporates 56,339 33,454

-Securitisation 112 112
+Securitisation 25 25

-Equity 695 2,480
+Equity 409 1,515

-Non-credit obligation assets 63 63
+Non-credit obligation assets 67 67

-GSI Total Credit Risk 140,931 86,756
+GSI Total Credit Risk \$ 134,128 \$ 75,458

-Central Governments and Central Banks 51 8
+Central Governments and Central Banks 165 12

-Credit Institutions and Investment Firms 512 275
+Credit Institutions and Investment Firms 731 358

-Corporates 2,546 2,322
+Corporates 3,540 3,964

-Securitisation 20 7
+Securitisation 40 24

 Equity - -

-Non-credit obligation assets 8 8
+Non-credit obligation assets 7 7

-GSIB Total Credit Risk \$ 3,137 \$ 2,620
+GSIB Total Credit Risk \$ 4,483 \$ 4,365

-Table 9: IRB EAD by Industry Type
+Table 8: IRB EAD by Industry Type